 Home Depot (HD) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the home-improvement retailer had lost 8.69% over the past month, lagging the Retail-Wholesale sector's loss of 3.71% and the S&P 500's loss of 5.02% in that time.
+Heading into today, shares of the home-improvement retailer had lost 3.3% over the past month, outpacing the Retail-Wholesale sector's loss of 3.37% and the S&P 500's loss of 3.76% in that time.

 Investors will be hoping for strength from HD as it approaches its next earnings release.
-On that day, HD is projected to report earnings of $2.96 per share, which would represent year-over-year growth of 17%.
+The company is expected to report EPS of $2.96, up 17% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $31.32 billion, up 15.05% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for HD.
+It is also important to note the recent changes to analyst estimates for HD.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.41% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.41% higher.
 HD is currently sporting a Zacks Rank of #3 (Hold).

-It is also worth noting that HD currently has a PEG ratio of 2.01.
+We can also see that HD currently has a PEG ratio of 2.31.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Building Products - Retail industry currently had an average PEG ratio of 1.15 as of yesterday's close.
+HD's industry had an average PEG ratio of 1.18 as of yesterday's close.

-The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 26, putting it in the top 11% of all 250+ industries.

 Click to get this free report